Vincent Aboubakar set for Porto return after lengthy layoff | Goal.com

 Back in September, Aboubakar ruptured the anterior cruciate ligament of his left knee during a league match against Tondela and was forced to go under the knife.

-After spending six and a half months on the sidelines, the 27-year-old is now back to strengthen Porto's push to for 29th league title as they are currently tied on points with leaders Benfica.
+After spending six and a half months on the sidelines, the 27-year-old is now back to strengthen Porto's push for their 29th top-flight title as they are currently tied on points with leaders Benfica.

 "Aboubakar is completely available for the competition.
 That's one thing.
 Another is to have rhythm and ability to respond in a game.
 As good as you train, it's always different.
 We don't want to burn any steps," Conceicao said ahead of Saturday's visit to Portimao.